-- Go to the search bar and type Updates.
+- Go to the search bar and type “Updates.”

 - Click on “Check for updates” from the results list.

-Fix 3: Restore the Default Settings of Your Chosen Power Management Plan
+Solution 3: Restore the Default Settings of Your Chosen Power Management Plan

-The performance of your system is linked with your preferred power plan.
-And since you have the option to edit the settings, you might have made changes that are now causing the video issues you are facing.
-If this is the case, restoring the default configurations will help fix it.
+The computer’s performance is linked to your preferred power plan options.
+And since you can edit the settings, you might have made changes now, causing the video issues you face.

-Here’s what you have to do:
+Here’s what you must do:

-- Select Power options from the context menu.
+- Select “Power Options” from the context menu.

 - Click the link that says “Restore default settings for this plan.”
 (You’ll find the option at the bottom of the page).

-- Click OK to confirm the action.
+- Click “OK” to confirm the action.

-- Restart your computer and then try playing the video again.
+Restart your computer, and then try playing the video again.

-Fix 4: Change Your Wallpaper Settings
+Solution 4: Change Your Wallpaper Settings

-If you’ve enabled slideshow for your desktop background and set a short interval for it, your video might skip a frame each time a new background comes on.
+If you’ve enabled slideshow for your desktop background and set a short interval, your video might skip a frame each time a new background comes on.

 Follow these easy steps: